AlenZhang-Dev/News-Record/README.md

 ## Instructions

-Update ttime: Try to update weekly.
+Update time: Try to update weekly.

 File format: The Economist is basically available in epub, mobi, and pdf formats, The New Yorker is available in pdf format, and some are available in mobi format.